-Spread of COVID-19 in Virginia: Case by County as of 6.11.2020
+Spread of COVID-19 in Virginia: Case by County as of 6.21.2020.39

-As is evident from the above county by county chart, community transmission of the virus is widespread in Virginia.
-"Community spread [or transmission] means spread of an illness for which the source of infection is unknown."
+As is evident from the below county by county chart, community transmission of the virus is widespread in Virginia.
+"Community spread [or transmission] means spread of an illness for which the source of infection is unknown."40

-"Depending on the severity of COVID-19's international impacts, outbreak conditions including those rising to the level of a pandemic-can affect all aspects of daily life, including travel, trade, tourism, food supplies, and financial markets."
+"Depending on the severity of COVID-19's international impacts, outbreak conditions-including those rising to the level of a pandemic-can affect all aspects of daily life, including travel, trade, tourism, food supplies, and financial markets."

 "Although most people with COVID-19 have mild to moderate symptoms, the disease can cause severe medical complications and lead to death in some people.
-Older adults or people with existing chronic medical conditions are at greater risk of becoming seriously ill with
+Older adults or people with existing chronic medical conditions are at greater risk of becoming seriously ill with COVID-19."